Highpoint2000/DX-Alert/README.md

 ![email](https://github.com/user-attachments/assets/f5b91972-d034-47b4-b297-245a43d4b01e)

-## Version 1.1a (only works from web server version 1.2.3 !!!)
+## Version 1.1b (only works from web server version 1.2.3 !!!)

-- DX-ALERT Button Position Update (several buttons in one line)
+- Use of the email address stored in the web server

 ## Installation notes: